jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-15.md

-(iii) In determining eligible cost of services that will be passed on to the End-users, the ERC shall establish minimum efficiency performance standards for the TRANSCO or its Buyer or Concessionaire and Distribution Utilities including systems losses, interruption frequency rates, and collection efficiency;
+(iii) In determining eligible cost of services that will be passed on to the End-users, the ERC shall establish minimum efficiency performance standards for the TRANSCO or its Buyer or Concessionaire and DUs including systems losses, interruption frequency rates, and collection efficiency;
 Further, in determining rate base, the TRANSCO or its Buyer or Concessionaire or any Distribution Utility shall not be allowed